 Computing at Stanwell Fields

-All children in Y1-6 have half-termly lessons in Computing.
-We follow the National Curriculum for computing, and our year group overviews and plans use Purple Mash resources as a basis.
+All children in Y1-6 complete units of learning each half term in Computing.
+We follow the national curriculum for computing, and our year group overviews and plans use Purple Mash resources as a basis.
 We have adapted lessons and activities to suit the needs of our children and school.
 We believe in giving all children the opportunity to reason, apply and develop skills, and use technology to solve problems regularly in computing lessons, and we ensure work is differentiated to suit the needs of individual or groups of children so our lessons are inclusive.